Shifa2505/Personal-Blogging-Website/README.md

 # Personal-Blogging-Website
 ## A personal blogging website which will have a markdown using nodeJS, express and mongoDB.

-to run the website type in terminal: "npm run devStart"
+to run the website, type in terminal: "npm run devStart"

 firt make sure that you install- npm init -y